KuhlTime/bachelor-thesis/content/04_technology.md

 Electron is a development framework^[A **framework** is a collection of libraries that abstracts some functionality and provides a starting point for all kinds of different application.] that enables developers to build cross platform^[**Cross platform** meaning that the same program can be run on different operating systems. @wikipediacontributors_2019_crossplatform, @openjsfoundation_build] desktop applications.
 Electron is based on Chromium and Node.js which both use the Google developed V8 browser engine^[A **browser engine** is used to render HTML documents, compile and run JavaScript code.].
 Browser applications written in HTML, CSS and JavaScript can be run on any of the supported platforms.
 Different to a normal website the application does not need to be hosted on a server but instead gets downloaded and installed just like a normal executable would.
 Additionally, to using all the available APIs inside of Chromium, Electron comes with its own set of libraries for performing window manipulation or communicating with the host PC. @electron_build

 The library can be installed via the Node Package Manager^[A **Package Manager** is a piece of software that is normally provided with a programming language.
 It provides a way of installing libraries from a large repository of publicly shared software packages.
 Some examples of common package managers include: (+npm) (Node.js), gem (Ruby), pip (Python), spm (Swift), pub (Dart), ...] ((+npm)).
-The following command will install the latest version of electron:

 ``` bash
 npm install electron
 ```

-Though electron applications are quite large and resource extensive compared to natively compiled applications many big companies use it for their software.
+Though Electron applications are quite large and resource extensive compared to natively compiled applications many big companies use it for their software.
 Microsoft Teams, Visual Studio Code, Discord, Slack, WhatsApp Desktop and many more all rely on Electron @electron_electron.

 ## VueJS